epi-api/slate-zh/source/index.html.md

 sourceCurrency | Currency to be debited from your account

 **Delivery Times** <br>
-Bank cut-off time is 4PM CT<br>
+Bank cut-off time is 12PM PST<br>
-If we receive the payment instruction on the day before 4PM CT, the payment will be sent out that same day.-If we receive the payment instruction after 4PM CT, it will be credited to beneficiary next business day +1.<br>
+If we receive the payment instruction on the day before 12PM, the payment will be credited to beneficiary the next business day.-If we receive the payment instruction after 12PM, it will be credited to beneficiary next business day +1.<br>